tomas-magat/camels-eshop-infosystem/README.md

-# Information system of the Camels E-shop
+# Information system of the E-shop

 [Zadanie](assets/zadanie.pdf)